fylgja/site/src/components/list.md

 ### Unset list style

-The list style also comes with a CSS variable class, none.
-This will unset the list style.
+The list style also comes with a CSS variable class, none, this will unset the list style.

 ```html
 <ul class="list-style -none">..</ul>